 Professor Jianhui Zhong works on the use and development of magnetic resonance imaging (MRI) techniques for studying changes in biological tissues.
 Recent focuses of his work include modeling of reduced diffusion in brain ischemia, diffusion-weighted MRI for the detection of neuronal electrical activities, quantitative measurements of tumor oxygenation and flow, and the development of intermolecular multiple-quantum coherence (iMQC) MRI.

-Both Professor Foster's and Professor Zhong's laboratories are in the University's Strong Memorial Medical Center.
+Professor Zhong's laboratory is in the University's Medical Center.

-Professor Louis Rothberg's group works on biomolecular sensing and develops new assays that are useful for clinical and research applications.
+Professor Lewis Rothberg works on biomolecular sensing and develops new assays that are useful for clinical and research applications.
 These are based on optical or electrical detection of small quantities of unmodified oligonucleotides or important proteins, and are carried out in collaboration with researchers at the Medical Center.